 Restaurants and Cuisine

 The cuisine on these islands is a happy melting pot of African, Indian, Chinese, English, French, and Spanish influences.
 You can sample roti, which is a sandwich consisting of a soft tortilla-like wrap and a filling; spicy meat and vegetable vindaloo dishes from India; and pelau, which is chicken in coconut milk with peas and rice.
 Be sure to wash it all down with a native fruit juice or a cold Carib beer.
 On Tobago, try Kariwak Village, which has an especially appealing Friday and Saturday buffet dinner.

 The Spanish colonized these islands, but they later came under British control.
 Slavery was abolished in 1834, opening the door for contract laborers from India.
 Oil was discovered on Trinidad in 1910; the islands became independent in 1962.
 The ethnic mix of these islands, mainly African, Indian, and Asian, makes for an especially rich culture.
 This is the birthplace of calypso, the limbo, and steel drums.
 The islands also claim two Nobel Prize winners for literature: V. S. Naipaul, a native Trinidadian, and Derek Walcott, who moved there from St. Lucia.

 Events and Festivals

-As you’d expect of the country that gave birth to such Caribbean musical traditions as calypso, soca, and steel drum, the nightlife — particularly on Trinidad in the vicinity of Port-of-Spain — offers extensive options.
-Bars, nightclubs, hanging out at rum shops, dancing and listening to music are some of the options.
-Try 51° Lounge for dancing or Trotters, an English-style pub, if you’re in the mood for a beer and sports.
+As you’d expect of the country that gave birth to such Caribbean musical traditions as calypso, soca, and steel drum, the nightlife—particularly on Trinidad in the vicinity of Port of Spain—offers extensive options.
+Bars, nightclubs, hanging out at rum shops, dancing, and listening to music are some of the options.
+Try 51 Degrees Lounge for dancing or Trotters, an English-style pub, if you’re in the mood for a beer and sports.
 The nightlife on Tobago tends to center on the resorts.